 Furthermore, the list function is also a crucial part of the platform.
 Motala can quickly navigate the process by color-coding different stages by creating its lists.
 If a task is done, it’ll show up as green, and if it’s yet to be done, it’ll show up as red.
 A classic traffic light, if you will.
 This has, by and large, eliminated the internal hunt for information, and the responsible manager can quickly check the status of a specific task.

 Result & value

-Before Motala implemented InRule process automation, a typical case of onboarding a new employee took approximately 6 hours of administrative work from a manager.
-Today, that number has gone down to only 1 hour—an 83% reduction from the previous.
-Since Motala handles roughly 2,500 cases of onboardings each year, the time savings are equal to around 12,500 hours yearly.
-Hours now spent on value-adding work such as strategic planning, improvement ideas within the municipality, and perhaps above all, taking care of employees instead of managing their data.
+Before Motala implemented InRule Process Automation, a typical case of onboarding a new employee took approximately 6 hours of administrative work from a manager.
+Today, that number has dropped to only one hour—an 83% reduction in time spent.
+Since Motala handles roughly 2,500 onboardings each year, the time savings are equal to around 12,500 hours yearly.
+Hours now spent on value-added work such as strategic planning, improvement ideas within the municipality, and perhaps above all, taking care of employees instead of managing their data.

 We’ve conducted follow-ups with several managers and administrators, and we saw a significant change.
 Both in time-savings and their attitude toward the process itself.Åsa Almsin, Payroll Manager

 Information quality has also dramatically improved.
-The manual handling that dominated the process resulted in 6/10 cases needing to be complimented.
-A number Motala themself say is lower than what it was.
-Today, that number is close to zero.
-Mandatory fields and clearly defined guidelines make it easy to do things right.
+The manual handling that dominated the process resulted in six out of 10 cases requiring additional intervention.
+Today, that number is close to zero; mandatory fields and clearly defined guidelines make it easy to do things right.